anteoas/broch/README.md

 - `unit` = `measure` + scaling, denoted by a unit symbol. (scaling based in SI units)
 - `quantity` = `unit` + number.

-The actual type is called Quantity.
-But I sometimes call it a unit (and internally the number can be `nil` to represent this) if we're talking about just the unit and not any specific amount.

 ## Usage
 The ergonomics for handling units is inspired by the excellent [tick.core](https://github.com/juxt/tick#tick).